JasonYapzx/SafeSG/README.md

 ## Introduction

 SafeSG is developed to combat the rising threat of scams and phishing attempts.
-With an intuitive interface and powerful backend, SafeSG allows users to quickly and easily report and verify suspicious activities.
+With an intuitive interface and powerful backend, SafeSG allows users to quickly and easily report and verify suspicious activities, making it accessible and user-friendly for individuals of all technical backgrounds.

 ## Features

 - **Screenshot Upload:** Users can upload screenshots of incoming calls and emails.
+- **Text Extraction:** SafeSG employs advanced Text Extraction techniques, including Language Model Testing (LLM), to extract text from screenshots automatically.
+- **Message Analysis:** Utilizing LLM, SafeSG analyzes the extracted text from screenshots to identify potential scam content and phishing attempts.
 - **Phone Number Verification:** Extracts phone numbers from screenshots and checks against a database of known scam numbers.
 - **Email Validation:** Extracts email addresses from screenshots and verifies their legitimacy by checking against official bank emails and known scam lists.
 - **Community Reports:** A crowdsourced database where users can report and share their experiences with scams.